 Most of the information and experiments the conclusions are drawn from are relatively new, but you may have heard of some of these concepts before.

 McKeown’s first concept, in fact, stretches all the way back to Socrates.
 As the book progresses he brings up points from many of the great productivity and time management experts.
-(See a list of some of these experts and their own productivity books at the end of the post)
+(See a list of some of these experts and their own productivity books at near the end of the post)

 Life these days is incredibly busy.
 To keep up with your competition you need fill your schedule to breaking, learn new skills, be a better spouse/parent, stay physically fit and educate yourself on all aspects of your job to be the subject matter expert.